brainvat/Angela-Yu-Web-Bootcamp-2020/README.md

 through the course, I started the actual programming.

 You'll see the commit logs tracking my progress.
 The *sections* directory contains brief notes I took as I watched the videos.
-The *projects* directory containst the actual programming exercises.
+The *projects* directory contain the actual programming exercises.
 In some cases, the exercises were completed using cloud-based tools like CodePen or CodeSandbox.
 Wherever possible I exported those code exercises to my repository to show my work.